 Student Achievement Data

 We are very proud of our students and graduates!
 We typically accept 10-15 new students each year.
 Many enter our program with other previously earned professional degrees or credentials, which they maintain while in our program and beyond.
 The graduates who report having taken the national MFT licensing exam typically do very well, and collectively have consistently exceeded our program’s benchmark of an 80% pass rate.
 In accordance with standards provided by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), our student achievement criteria is summarized above and also available on their website: Student Achievement Criteria.
-The data in this table reflect our program’s commitment to preparing our students for licensure and successful careers as Marriage and Family Therapists, and has been prepared with information from our January 2018 COAMFTE Report.
+The data in this table reflects our program’s commitment to preparing our students for licensure and successful careers as Marriage and Family Therapists, and has been prepared with information from our January 2019 COAMFTE Report.

-Note: National Exam Pass Rate, Licensure Rate and Employment Rate are typically provided by graduate survey responses.
+Note: National Exam Pass Rate, Licensure Rate and Employment Rate are typically provided by graduate survey responses

 Students Stats and Facts